 In this section

-Located along New Mexico Highway 142, Monticello was originally named Canada Alamosa Spanish for "Canyon of the Cottonwoods" and was first settled by ranchers and farmers in 1856.
-The town was renamed in 1881 by its first postmaster, John Sullivan, of Monticello, N.Y.
+Located along New Mexico Highway 142, Monticello was originally named Canada Alamosa Spanish for "Canyon of the Cottonwoods" and was first settled by ranchers and farmers in 1856 — it was given the shorter name for postal-service reasons in 1892.

 What stands in Monticello is mere of shell of its former glory days.
 More than 1,000 families once lived in Monticello Canyon, which contains both Monticello and Placita, during its peak.
 Today, there are fewer than 100 families.
 Some of the town's original buildings, including the old WPA school house and San Ignacio Catholic Church, still remain.